-DO NOT rinse or swish your mouth with water or mouthwash for 24 hours.
+- DO NOT rinse or swish your mouth with water or mouthwash for 24 hours.
 It is important not to disturb or wash the clot inside the socket area protecting the bone.
-Once removed, the exposed bone may cause a painful situation we call a “Dry Socket”.
+When that happens, the exposed bone may cause a very painful “Dry Socket.”
 If you are thirsty in the next day, slowly sip from a glass.
-Avoid using a straw to drink, blowing your nose and any excess spitting.
-Acidic juices, carbonated drinks and hot beverages are not recommended.
-Avoid SMOKING and ALCOHOL for at least 3 days, as they greatly increase chances of a dry socket occurring.
-Mouthwash also contains alcohol and produces a drying effect.
+Avoid using a straw to drink, or blowing your nose, or excess spitting.
+Avoid acidic juices, carbonated drinks

-AFTER 24 hours, slowly gargle with WARM salt water 3 times daily for a few minutes each time.
-This encourages the area to heal more quickly and helps wash away excess bacteria formation around the surgical site.
-Use a mixture of I teaspoon of salt per glass of warm water.
+- AFTER 24 hours, slowly gargle with WARM salt water 3 times daily for a few minutes at a time.
+This will encourage the area to heal more quickly, and it also helps wash away excess bacteria which may have formed around the open wound.
+USE a mixture of 1 teaspoon of salt per 1 glass of warm water.

-Continue to bite on the gauze in your mouth until you leave the office and reach your destination.
-Once there, remove the gauze and check for bleeding.
-If there is no bleeding present, the gauze does not have to be replaced.
-If the gauze is saturated with blood remove it and take 2 to 3 sterile gauze squares from the packet given to you, fold in half twice and place in the surgical site.
+- CONTINUE to bite on gauze in your mouth until you leave the office and reach your destination.
+Once there, you can remove the gauze to check for bleeding.
+If there is no bleeding present, you don’t have to replace the gauze.
+If the gauze is saturated with blood, remove it and take 2 to 3 sterile gauze squares from the packet you received.
+Fold them in half twice and place in the surgical site.
 Apply pressure by biting down for half an hour.
-After this time, remove and repeat the process if necessary.
-If there is NO BLEEDING, gauze is not required.
-If excess bleeding occurs, bite on a damp regular tea bag for half an hour.
+After that, repeat this process if necessary.
+Once there is no more bleeding, you no longer require the gauze.
+If excessive bleeding occurs, bite on a damp regular tea bag for half an hour.

-If persistent bleeding occurs – Contact our office immediately.
-If the office is closed, call Dr. Syme at 403-615-9046 Avoid any strenuous activity for approximately 2 days.
+- IF BLEEDING PERSISTS, contact our office immediately.
+If the office is closed, call Dr. Syme at 403-615-9046.
+Avoid any strenuous activity for approximately 2 days.

-You may be confined to eating softer foods for a few days.
+- SOFTER FOODS might be on your menu for a few days.
 Avoid spicy or acidic items.
-Make sure the temperature of your food is warm and not hot.
+Make sure your food is warm and not hot.

-Keep the surgical area clean with a very soft toothbrush and avoid placing the bristles directly into the surgical site.
-Avoid using tooth paste in this area and be very gentle.
-This gentle cleansing will reduce stagnant bacteria and promote healing.
+- GENTLY BRUSH.
+Keep the surgical area clean with a very soft toothbrush, and avoid placing bristles directly into the surgical site.
+Do not use toothpaste.
+Use gentle brush strokes to cleanse as this will reduce the bacteria and promote healing.